-Unlike the signature Big Bang timepieces, the Big bang Ferrari stands apart both when it comes to design and make.
-Innovation, performance, technology and exclusivity were the keywords when this timepiece was being crafted.
+Unlike the signature Big Bang timepieces, the Big bang Ferrari stands apart from both when it comes to design and make.
+Innovation, performance, technology, and exclusivity were the keywords when this timepiece was being crafted.
 The result is for all to see.
 The sapphire dial with the Prancing Horse logo catches your attention sitting the 45.5mm measuring case.

 Not missing the Ferrari essence in its design, this timepiece flaunts elongated push buttons, fixed along a rotating axis like the pedals in a car, carbon inserts on the case profile, two interchangeable straps with a highly innovative quick-change system, the principle for which was inspired by a seat belt, and features tone on tone stitching like that which is always used on Ferrari upholstery.
 What is more, the hand and the indexes’ style are inspired by the counters in a Ferrari.

 Hublot has provided the finishing touches to the timepiece by bestowing it with its very own Magic Gold, scratch-resistant 18-carat gold, making it world-first in terms of material.